ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 ### Create a resource permission

-* Initially, only resource admins can configure ACLs to resources.
+* Initially, only resource admins can configure permissions to resources.
 Later, users with edit permission would be able to do this.

 <img src="../../img/resource-add-permission-button.png" class="image-box middle-img" />

-* To add an ACL, go to edit page of a resource and click `add permission` button.
+* To add a permissions, go to edit page of a resource and click `add permission` button.

 <img src="../../img/resource-permission-popup.png" class="image-box middle-img" />